 United Way Winnipeg raises funds in the community in support of an essential network of agencies and programs.
 This campaign is volunteer-driven, led by a Campaign Cabinet, a volunteer Campaign Chair, and supported by a vast network of community leaders.

 All donations raised through the Annual Campaign go directly into the community through agencies and programs.
 Fundraising and administrative costs are offset through a provincial grant, special events, and investment income.
 In 1965, the first year of operation, United Way of Winnipeg raised $2.8 M in support of 50 agencies.
-In 2015, Winnipeggers raised $20.4 M supporting more than 100 agencies.
+Today generous Winnipeggers support 100 United Way agency partners and many more programs and services.

 United Way Winnipeg operates out of 580 Main Street, centrally located in Winnipeg’s downtown.
 Volunteers drive the organization, engaged in every aspect of operations and are fundamental to our success.
 Volunteers not only lead fundraising initiatives, they direct the allocation of funds, play a central role in various United Way of Winnipeg-led programs, and provide strategic advice on how best to meet the needs of the community.
 Over 5,000 individuals volunteer in some capacity with United Way of Winnipeg.